Greytiger23/alx-low_level_programming/0x01-variables_if_else_while/README.md

-printing out the alphabet with lowercase
+rints alphabet in lowercase and uppercase